What is the Isle of Culture?

 Imagine a year when the whole of Thanet comes alive with culture - when Margate, Ramsgate, Broadstairs, Birchington, Westgate and our villages become a connected island of creativity, celebration and transformation.
 That's the Isle of Culture.

-This competition is about using culture and creativity as a catalyst - to improve wellbeing, build civic pride, unite communities, welcome more visitors, and energise our local economy.
-It's about what Thanet could become.
+The competition is about using culture and creativity as a catalyst - to improve wellbeing, build civic pride, unite communities, welcome more visitors, and energise our local economy.
+It was an opportunity to think about what Thanet could become.

 Image: Margate Pride is a community-led celebration